pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli instance references [COMMAND-OPTIONS] INSTANCENAME

        Get the reference instances or names.

-      Gets the reference instances or instance names(--names-only option) for a target instance name in the target WBEM server.
+       Gets the reference instances or instance names(--names-only option) for a target `INSTANCENAME` in the target WBEM server filtered by the  `role` and `resultclass` options.

-      For the INSTANCENAME argument provided return instances or instance names filtered by the --role and --resultclass options.

-      This may be executed interactively by providing only a class name and the interactive option(-i).
+      This may be executed interactively by providing only a class name for `INSTANCENAME` and the `interactive` option(-i).
 Pywbemcli presents a list of instances names in the class from which one can be chosen as the target.

     Options:
       -R, --resultclass <class name>  Filter by the result class name provided.
       -r, --role <role name>          Filter by the role name provided.
-      -q, --includequalifiers         Include qualifiers in the result.
+      -q, --includequalifiers         If set, requests server to include qualifiers in the returned instance(s).
       -c, --includeclassorigin        Include classorigin in the result.
       -p, --propertylist <property name>
                                       Define a propertylist for the request.
 If